 So, getting those data set up in Feathr early is important.

 The first step is to have the Feathr Super Pixel installed on every website and webpage you want to track.
 Then, you can build segments based on those tracked users.

 If you are running Invite campaigns, gather initial Partner data, like contact emails and logos early on, so that you can run Invite campaigns as soon as you’re ready.

 Just to clarify – a Partner in Feathr is any party associated with your event, other than your attendees – for example speakers, exhibitors, and sponsors can all be Partners.

-Getting that data into Feathr is the foundation for running any campaign, and planning those campaigns in advance will help ensure you get the most out of your time with Feathr.
+Getting those data into Feathr is the foundation for running any campaign, and planning those campaigns in advance will help ensure you get the most out of your time with Feathr.
 So, let’s go over planning:

 Plan your campaigns

-No (wo)man or, in this case, marketing program, is an island.
+No person or, in this case, marketing program, is an island.
 So, it’s important to first take a step back and think about how your usage of Feathr ties into your overall marketing strategy.

 Let’s say you have three key goals:

 - To increase traffic to your event website.